rbishop/zing/README.md

-# zig-uring
+# zing

-Using the new io_uring APIs directly from Linux rather than the liburing wrapper.
+Put some zing in your I/O by using the new io_uring interface on Linux

 ## Goals